onap/dcaegen2/docs/sections/healthcheck.rst

 HealthCheck Services
 --------------------

-DCAE healthchecks are performed by a separate services.
+DCAE healthchecks are performed by a separate service.

 - dcae-ms-healthcheck
-- dcaemod-healthcheck

 These service is packaged into a Docker image (``onap/org.onap.dcaegen2.deployments.healthcheck-container``), which is built in the ``healthcheck-container`` module in the ``dcaegen2/deployments`` repository.

-dcae-ms-healthcheck is deployed along with services enabled under (``oom/kubernetes/dcaegen2-services``) dcaemod-healthcheck is deployed along with services enabled under (``oom/kubernetes/dcaemod``)
+dcae-ms-healthcheck is deployed along with services enabled under (``oom/kubernetes/dcaegen2-services``)

-These healthcheck container runs as service that exposes a simple Web API.
+This healthcheck container runs as service that exposes a simple Web API.
 In response to request, the service checks Kubernetes to verify that all of the expected DCAE platform and service components are in a ready state.